Deputies seeking man who held up Circle K near Perkins Rowe

 According to the East Baton Rouge Sheriff's Office, the robbery happened at the Circle K on Perkins Road near Bluebonnet around 10 p.m.
 Sunday.
 Investigators say the man walked in, produced a semi-automatic pistol and demanded money from the cashier.

-Surveillance video captured a snapshot of the main pointing the weapon at the employee.
+Surveillance video captured a snapshot of the man pointing the weapon at the employee.

 Anyone with information is asked to contact authorities at (225) 344-7867.